 - In the API and services window, select enable API and Services.

-- Enter BigQuery in the search tab.
-Two search results – (a) BigQuery Data Transfer and (b) BigQuery API will show up.
+- A search query will pop up.
+Enter Google BigQuery.
+Two search results of Google BigQuery Data Transfer and Google BigQuery API will pop up.
 Select both of them and enable them.

-Now that you have your BigQuery API enabled, next would be to move the data from Apache Kafka through a stream processing framework like Kafka streams into BigQuery.
-Kafka stream is an open-source library for building scalable streaming applications on top of Apache Kafka.
-Kafka streams allow users to execute their code as a regular Java application.
-The pipeline flows from an ingested Kafka topic and some filtered rows through Kafka streams and into BigQuery.
-It supports both processing time and event time partitioning model.
+With Google BigQuery API enabled, the next step would be to move the data from Apache Kafka through a stream processing framework like Kafka streams into Google BigQuery.
+Kafka Streams is an open-source library for building scalable streaming applications on top of Apache Kafka.
+Kafka Streams allow users to execute their code as a regular Java application.
+The pipeline flows from an ingested Kafka topic and some filtered rows through streams from Kafka to BigQuery.
+It supports both processing time and event time partitioning models.

 Limitations of Streaming with BigQuery API

 - Though streaming with the Google BigQuery API gives complete control over your records you have to design a robust system to enable it to scale successfully.